Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Results

 \subsection{Accuracy Test}

 The One Zone test shows excellent correspondence between \grackle{} and the fiducial model over the entire time domain for a single region.
 However, it does not test the model for a large range of initial densities and temperatures.
 For this, we use a different test.
 This test is a direct comparison of 10$^6$ samples, evolved using both \grackle{} and the fiducial model.
 An ideal ML model would have perfect one-to-one agreement between its predictions and \grackle{}'s calculations.
-A direct comparison is given in Figure \ref{fig:accuracy}, where the calculated values by \grackle{} are shown on the x-axis, while the predicted values by the fiducial model are shown on the y-axis.
+A direct comparison is given in Figure \ref{fig:accuracy}, where the calculated values by \grackle{} are shown on the x-axis, while the predicted values by the fiducial model for neutral Hydrogen are shown on the y-axis.
 In the ideal scenario, all points would lie on a diagonal line with slope one in Figure \ref{fig:accuracy}.
 We can see that for the vast majority of cells, the ML prediction matches the calculations by \grackle{}, however there is still some scatter present.
+A direct comparison for the other species and the temperature is shown in Appendix \ref{sec:appendixAccuracy}.
+For these species, \grackle{} and the fiducial model similarly agree, with some species experiencing more scatter than others.
+The total density is matched the greatest, showing that the lack of total density evolution by \grackle{} is matched by the fiducial model.
+The strongest scatter is present in the temperature, but this is still relatively minor.